tboie/universal_mechanics/README.md

 ### Gravity

-Empty space doesn't curve because it doesn't know how?
+Does empty space know how to curve?

 Interaction of light from groups of mass?